Calculating compensation for pain and suffering

-Calculating your compensation for pain and suffering can be challenging .
+Calculating your compensation for pain and suffering can be challenging.
 In Ontario, damages for pain and suffering refer to the amount of compensation an accident victim should be compensated for because of the pain and suffering the person they have endured and most likely will continue to endure.
-Pain and suffering damages can be awarded for the future, for the present, or for the past, depending on the personal injuries, when they happened and how serious and life altering they are.
-More specifically, if a person was in an Ontario car accident, and remained in pain for an entire year, and is only now settling the claim with the insurance company, they would likely get compensation for pain and suffering damages for the entire year they were in pain.
+Pain and suffering damages can be awarded for the future, for the present, or for the past, depending on the personal injuries, when they happened and how serious and life-altering they are.
+More specifically, if a person was in a car accident, remained in pain for an entire year, and is only now settling the claim with the insurance company, they would likely get compensation for pain and suffering damages for the whole of the year they were in pain.

 What are damages for pain and suffering?

-As a personal injury lawyer, I help accident victims obtain an expert opinion that states whether or not this pain and suffering will have life long implications and if so, help them get the maximum lifelong compensation they will need.
-Notably, future damages are more difficult to obtain than past or present damages, because victims cannot have personal documentation of his or her future pain but that is where the help of an Ontario personal injury lawyer comes in.
+As a personal injury lawyer, I help accident victims obtain an expert opinion that states whether or not this pain and suffering will have lifelong implications and if so, help them get the maximum lifelong compensation they will need.
+Notably, future damages are more difficult to obtain than past or present damages, because victims cannot have personal documentation of their future pain, but that is where the help of an Ontario personal injury lawyer comes in.
 An accident victim can have documentation, i.e., medical records, video, pictures etc, of present or past pain.
 One of the difficult parts of settling an Ontario personal injury claim is that unlike medical bills, or lost wages, pain and suffering will cost a person an undetermined amount of money and compensation.

 How much is pain and suffering worth?